 “Game mechanics give us a way to listen to our customers’ preferences and use that information to direct products to the markets that they’ll perform best in.”

-– Maria Stigsnæs-Eriksen, Online Sales Manager at Masai
+– Maria Stigsnæs-Eriksen, Head of E-Commerce Sales & Campaigns at Masai

 Masai Clothing Company, an international fashion brand from Copenhagen, is known for its design for women who prefer a timeless, feminine, and personal style.